-Performance standards are appropriate for these regulations, which are proposed in part to establish minimum criteria for public higher educational institutions' participation in the MAIPSE Program.
-Design standards are also appropriate for these regulations, which are proposed in part to establish procedures by which institutions can establish and maintain eligibility for MAIPSE grant funding, while maintaining a sense of predictability and consistency among all twenty-eight public campuses.
+Performance standards are appropriate for the final regulation to establish minimum criteria for public higher educational institutions' participation in the MAIPSE Program.
+Design standards are also appropriate for this final regulation to establish procedures by which institutions can establish and maintain eligibility for MAIPSE grant funding, while maintaining a sense of predictability and consistency among all twenty-eight public campuses.